jeremyboggs/jeremyboggs.net/cv.md

 - (Book Chapter) “Making in Matter,” with J.K.
 Purdom Lindblad and Jennifer Reed. _Making Things and Drawing Boundaries: Experiments in the Digital Humanities_.
 Jentery Sayers, ed.
 University of Minnesota Press, 2017.
 - (Book Chapter) “Praxis,” with Bethany Nowviskie and J.K.
 Purdom Lindblad. _Digital Pedagogy in the Humanities: Concepts, Models, and Experiments_.
 Rebecca Frost David, et. al., eds.
 Modern Languages Association, 2016.
-- (Article) “Between a Book and a Hard Place: Translating the Value of Digital Humanities in a Reconfigured Library,” with Purdom Lindblad and Laura Miller. _dh+lib_ special issue on “Digital Humanites in the Library / Of the Library,” 29 July 2016.
+- (Article) “Between a Book and a Hard Place: Translating the Value of Digital Humanities in a Reconfigured Library,” with Purdom Lindblad and Laura Miller. _dh+lib_ special issue on “Digital Humanities in the Library / Of the Library,” 29 July 2016.
 - (Article) “Crowdsourcing Individual Interpretations: Between Microtasking and Macrotasking,” with Brandon Walsh, et. al. _Literary and Linguistic Computing_ vol. 29, no. 3, 2014.
 - (Article) “Geo-Temporal Interpretation of Archival Collections With Neatline,” with Bethany Nowviskie, David McClure, Wayne Graham, Adam Soroka, and Eric Rochester. _Literary and Linguistic Computing_ 28:4, (December 2013), 692–699, https://doi.org/10.1093/llc/fqt043
 - (Review) Visual Interface Design for Digital Cultural Heritage: A Guide to Rich-Prospect Browsing by Stan Ruecker, et. al. _Literary and Linguistic Computing_ vol. 27, no. 4, 2012.